ProvableHQ/ARCs/arc-0038/README.md

 ```
 const SHARES_TO_MICROCREDITS: u64 = 1_000u64;
 ```
-Shares in the protocol are equivalent to nanocredits in order to more precisely calculate the commission due to the validator.
-This constant helps us move between shares and microcredits.
+Shares in the protocol are equivalent to nanocredits (at time of initial deposit) in order to more precisely calculate the commission due to the validator.
+This constant helps us move between shares and microcredits for the initial deposit.

 ```